spacetelescope/stsynphot_refactor/docs/index.rst

     >>> print(syn_conf.johnson_v_file)
     /my/local/dir/cdbs//comp/nonhst/johnson_v_004_syn.fits

-You can also take advantage of :ref:`astropy:astropy_config` to manage **stsynphot** configuration and data files.
+You can also take advantage of
+:ref:`Astropy configuration system <astropy:astropy_config>` to manage
+**stsynphot** configuration and data files.
 For example, you can copy `stsynphot.cfg <https://github.com/spacetelescope/stsynphot_refactor/blob/master/stsynphot/stsynphot.cfg>`_ to your ``$HOME/.astropy/config/`` directory and modify it to your needs::